 The Family Law Act 1975 (Cth) sets out the criteria for determining whether a relationship qualifies as defacto.
 According to the Act, a defacto relationship exists when the couple:

-Are not married to each other.
+are not married to each other.

-Are not related by family.
+are not related by family.

-Have a relationship that demonstrates a genuine domestic partnership.
+have a relationship that demonstrates a genuine domestic partnership.

 Courts assess several factors to determine whether a defacto relationship exists, including: